 Grand Cayman has its share of amazing seaside restaurants (don’t miss the Lobster Pot, where the staff feeds tarpon just off the outside deck each night, and Paradise Seaside where you can have the entire place to yourself once the cruise ships leave for the night).
 You can also pick up delectable rotisserie chicken at the crazy busy Chicken Chicken to enjoy as a picnic or in your room.

-Stingray City, that is.
-This is the number one tourist attraction in Grand Cayman and is a must-see.
-Hop on a boat (there are many tours available, try Captain Marvin for a variety of packages) and take a short 20 min ride to the edge of the North Sound (a big U-shaped bay in the center of the island) where you’ll stop at a sandbar.
+Hop on a boat (there are many tours available, try Captain Marvin for a variety of packages).
+Enjoy the short, 20 minute ride to the edge of the North Sound (a big U-shaped bay in the center of the island) where you’ll stop at a sandbar.

 The rays are huge—almost as wide as a human arm span—but very gentle.
 Our guides knew them each by name and personality.